avantrec/soco-cli/README.md

 ### Speaker Discovery by Name

-SoCo-CLI will try a number of approaches to find a speaker by its name, which escalate in cost until the speaker is discovered or discovery fails.
+SoCo-CLI will try a number of approaches to find a speaker's IP address by speaker name, which escalate in cost until the speaker is discovered or discovery fails.
 If SoCo-CLI seems slow to find speakers (especially if you have a multi-household Sonos system), or if you occasionally experience problems with speakers not being found, please take a look at the generally faster [Cached Discovery](#cached-discovery) method.

 ### Simple Usage Examples